Spin squeezing in internal bosonic Josephson junctions via enhanced shortcuts to adiabaticity: Application of eSTA formalism

-These corrections $\vec{\lambda}$ are calculated by making approximation about the value of the fidelity landscape and we need to define some variables conveniently.
-We will start by defining the variables $G_n$, $ K_{n} $ and $\mathrm{H}$ that will later be used to calculate $\vec{\lambda}$ \cite{Whitty+:20, Whitty2022b}.
+These corrections $\vec{\lambda}$ are calculated by making approximation about the value of the fidelity landscape.
+We start by defining the auxiliary functions $G_n$, $K_{n}$ and $\mathrm{H}$ that will later be used to calculate $\vec{\lambda}$~\cite{Whitty+:20, Whitty2022b}.
 Let $\Delta H = H_S - H_0$ be the difference between the exact system Hamiltonian and the approximated one.
-Using the STA wave functions $ \chi_{n} $ of the approximated Hamiltonian, see Eq. \eqref{eq:chi}, we can evaluate $ G_n $ with the following formula
+Using the STA wave functions $\chi_{n}$ of the approximated Hamiltonian [cf. Eq. \eqref{eq:chi}] we can evaluate $ G_n $ using the formula

-where $ \Delta H $ is the difference between the original Hamiltonian $ H_{0} $ and the approximated one $ H_{0} $.
-Similarly we can calculate the numbers $ K_{n} $ with